|Something there is more immortal even than the stars

 The Logical End

 There may be a lot more potential in our genes than has been expressed so far.
 Looking at the accelerating curve of evolution up to now, we should not be surprised if evolution continues, producing even more highly organized forms of life.
-Evolution by the same process that has brought us this far could well take us even farther.
-And already, today, genetic engineering might enable us to augment the process.
+Already, today, genetic engineering might enable us to augment the process.
 In the not-too-distant future, perhaps we could identify every working or workable gene in every creature that exists.
 If some creatures such as salamanders and lilies act as the stacks for the genetic library, maybe we could comprehend and catalog the stacks.
 Perhaps we could replicate genes never expressed before and install them into people or other creatures, to hasten life's evolution as far as the genetic potential allows.

 We could have genetic potential equal to that of our Cosmic Ancestors.
-They would have made it available.
 Cosmic Ancestors would have envisioned, on other planets, "daughter" civilizations equal to their own.
 Why would they do less?
 Why wouldn't they try to enable their cosmic descendants to achieve the complete potential of life, whatever that is?

 What if human society were able to coordinate itself in the manner of parallel computers?
 Could the power of that huge coordinated thinking machine increase without limit, just by adding more units?
 The problem is interesting.
 But in the philosophy expressed here, bootstrapping will never work, at any level.
 Probably, if we were missing a piece of genetic programming which is essential for some higher evolutionary step, we simply would never make that step.